Published · Updated ·

 Originality.ai has earned its reputation as one of the toughest AI detectors on the market.
 It scored 76% on the Scribbr independent test, the highest of any publicly benchmarked detector.
 Content marketers treat its scores like gospel.
 But here's the thing: being the strictest detector isn't always a feature.
 Sometimes it's a problem.

 The biggest gripe?
 Price.
 At $14.95/month for the Pro plan (2,000 credits, where 1 credit = 100 words, so roughly 200,000 words per month), Originality.ai sits in the premium tier.
 There's a pay-as-you-go option ($30 for 3,000 credits that expire in 2 years), which gives some flexibility.
-But unlike competitors that offer generous free tiers (GPTZero gives you 10,000 words/month free), Originality.ai's free offering is roughly 50 credits on signup.
-That's enough to test 5,000 words, barely one long article, before you're reaching for your wallet.
+But unlike competitors that offer generous free tiers (GPTZero gives you 10,000 words/month free), Originality.ai's free offering is just a small batch of credits on signup, barely enough for one long article, before you're reaching for your wallet.
 For freelancers and small content teams scanning dozens of articles per month, it adds up fast.

 Then there's the aggression factor.
 Originality.ai is tuned to minimize false negatives (letting AI content through), which means it produces more false positives (flagging human content).
-One study found 28 out of 100 human-written samples were classified as AI.
-A 2024 survey of over 500 educators using Originality.ai reported an average 15% false positive rate for student submissions, spiking to 25% for non-native English speakers whose writing exhibited repetitive structures due to language barriers.
-The Liang et al. (2023) Stanford study found AI detectors flag 61.22% of TOEFL essays by non-native speakers as AI-generated.
+The Liang et al. (2023) Stanford study found AI detectors flag 61.22% of TOEFL essays written by non-native English speakers as AI-generated.
+More recent work confirms the problem hasn't gone away: a 2026 study in the International Journal for Educational Integrity (Hadra et al.) measured false-positive rates ranging from roughly 43% to 83% on genuine student writing, depending on the detector and the writer.
 Originality.ai has publicly stated it's built for publishers and agencies, not academic use, because its training data is optimized for online content rather than academic papers.

 And here's what nobody talks about: in our testing, we noticed Originality.ai's scores could vary by 10-15 points between runs on the same text.
 For a premium tool, that level of variance was surprising.
 Originality.ai explains that their percentage scores reflect confidence, not exact proportions (a 40% AI score means the system is fairly confident AI elements exist, not that 40% of the text is AI).
 But when your client sees "40% AI" on a report, they don't read footnotes about confidence intervals.